What Lead Does to 1,000 People

 The same people.
 Multiple conditions.

 Lead doesn't pick one thing to damage.
-It disrupts prefrontal cortex development, mitochondrial function, renal proximal tubule cells, vascular endothelium, and hypothalamic-pituitary-adrenal axis regulation — simultaneously.
-The dots with multiple colors aren't unlucky.
-They're the rule, not the exception.
-Comorbidity is the lead signature.
+It disrupts prefrontal cortex development, mitochondrial function, renal proximal tubule cells, vascular endothelium, and hypothalamic-pituitary-adrenal axis regulation, simultaneously.
+The dots carrying more than one color are the common case, not the unlucky ones.
+Overlapping conditions are what chronic lead exposure tends to look like.

-The 1976 peak — 15.5 µg/dL average for US children — wasn't an accident or an edge case.
-It was the median American child during the era of leaded gasoline, leaded paint, and leaded solder in food cans.
-The full effect of that exposure is still playing out in the health outcomes of people who are now 50–65 years old.
+The 1976 peak of 15.5 µg/dL average for US children was not some rare high end.
+That was the ordinary American child growing up around leaded gasoline, leaded paint, and leaded solder in food cans.
+The full effect of that exposure is still playing out in the health outcomes of people who are now 50-65 years old.

 You can test the source.